seelabs/rippled/docs/bridge/spec.md

         commonFields);
 ```

-#### LedgerID
+#### Ledger Index

-The ledger id is a hash of a unique prefix for cross-chain account create
+The ledger index is a hash of a unique prefix for cross-chain account create
 signatures, the bridge, and the initiating transaction ID.

-The ledger id is a hash of a unique prefix for "create account claim id"s, the
+The ledger index is a hash of a unique prefix for "create account claim id"s, the
 sequence number, and the fields in `STXChainBridge`.
 The C++ code for this is:
 ```c++
 Keylet